zaqifathis/BIMserver-doc/New-query-langage.md

 ## To figure out

 - Do we want to be able to do queries over multiple projects?
 This has huge implication on the way indices are stored.
 For now I think no, user always has to provide the poid(s) and roid(s) that are to be queried.

+# List of queries

+- Get all IfcTask objects that are planned between date X and Y
+- Get all IfcTask objects that are planned between Project start and now
+- Get all IfcTask objects that are planned for today
+- Get all objects linked to a given task with name/id X